 Gen Horton is one of Rowing Australia’s most promising prospects.
-She has represented Australia at Junior, U23 and Senior World Championships in the women’s pair.
+She is an Olympian and has also represented Australia at Junior, U23 and Senior World Championships in the women’s pair.
 She was involved with testing of the first prototype of Sykes Mould 214 in 2015.
 See what she had to say:

 How many years have you been rowing?